 Fuel is a major expense for fleets, and improving fuel economy can result in significant savings while also potentially increasing the lifespan of a vehicle.
-Mike Hasinec, vice president of maintenance for Penske Truck Leasing, shared seven tips for improving fuel economy.
+Mike Hasinec, former vice president of maintenance for Penske Truck Leasing, shared seven tips for improving fuel economy.

 1. Spec the Right Vehicle